 Economists divide the factors of production into four categories: land, labor, capital, and entrepreneurship.

-The second factor of production is labor.
-Labor is the effort that people contribute to the production of goods and services.
+Second Factor of Production: Labor – Labor is the effort that people contribute to the production of goods and services.
 Your people are the most important assets in your business.
 They are also the assets that change most often and require the greatest amount of nurturing and development in order to deliver expected results.
-Effective workforce optimization depends on the right blend of training, performance standards, technology and motivation.
+Effective workforce optimization depends on the right blend of training, performance standards, technology, and motivation.

-Contract Labor - Independent contractors, on-demand or self-employed workers, and freelancers are individuals who do work for you but are not your official employees.
-If you rely on a contractors to get the job done, sometimes you do need to know when they are working and track how many hours they’ve put in.
-There are several reasons you might want to track how long, when, or even where your virtual team is working:
+Contract Labor – Independent contractors, on-demand or self-employed workers, and freelancers are individuals who do work for you but are not your official employees.
+For businesses that rely on contractors, it’s important to know when they are working.
+Employers must track how many labor hours their contractors have put in, especially when these are government contracts.
+The DCAA has specific rules in place in order to pass an audit on any government contracting jobs.
+But even for non-government contracts, there are several reasons you might want to track how long, when, or even where your virtual team is working: